odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/assam/cities/majuli/excursions/full-day-at-leisure-on-majuli-island/
-        title: Full day at leisure on Majuli island
+        title: Full day at leisure to explore Majuli island
         content: >-
-          Today you can visit more monasteries if you wish (the biggest one is nearby and has a museum and a large library), but you may also prefer to simply walk around the village surrounding the hotel, or cycle around the island.
-It is easy to forget that Majuli is an island, holding within it hills, vast open paddy fields, rivulets, dry sandy river beds and corpses of thick trees.
+          Today you can visit more monasteries if you wish (the biggest is nearby and has a museum and a large library), but you may also prefer to simply walk around the village surrounding the hotel, or cycle around the island.

+          It is easy to forget that Majuli is an island, holding within it hills, vast open paddy fields, rivulets, dry sandy river beds and thick copses of trees.
 Majuli falls along a major migratory path for ducks, geese and other birds.
-As a result, an extra-ordinary large number of birds can be seen here, even just simply by driving or cycling around.
+As a result, an extraordinarily large number of birds can be seen here, even just simply while driving or cycling around.
         date: ''
         etd: ''
         duration: ''